Fredz66/PS-Move-Setup/README.md

 Instructions to set up the PS Move and the PS Eye on MS Windows and OS X can be found here : [https://github.com/cboulay/psmove-ue4/wiki](https://github.com/cboulay/psmove-ue4/wiki)

+### Download and build

+Clone this repository locally then open it with Unity 5.1.
+Then build the project.

+Strap the PSMove to the DK2 (e.g., using rubber bands) and place them both in view of their cameras.
+Run the exe file you built with Unity.
+When the application is running, move the headset-controller around their workspaces.
+After 300 samples are collected, the utility will update the position of the PSMove controller in the same coordinate space as the DK2.

 ### Implementation
 The utility reads several hundreds positions of the PS Move and the Oculus DK2 (strapped together with rubber bands), stores them in a list of correlated positions and computes the rotation, translation and scale between the two sets of 3D points.